apache/hudi/website/docs/clustering.md

 Another classic problem in data lake is the arrival time vs event time problem.
 Generally you write data based on arrival time, while query predicates do not sit well with it.
-With clustering, you can re-write your data by sorting based on query predicates and so, your data skipping will be very efficient and your query can ignore scanning lot of unnecessary data.
+With clustering, you can re-write your data by sorting based on query predicates and so, your data skipping will be very efficient and your query can ignore scanning a lot of unnecessary data.

 ![Batching small files](/assets/images/clustering_sort.gif)